Find Us at Barton Hill Farms

 Depending on the time of year, visitors may find fields of zinnias and row after row of ripe strawberries in the U-Pick Strawberry Patch.
 Or they may come across a picturesque pumpkin patch and an enormous corn maze to get lost in.
 Games and activities, delicious food, and live music are all part of the experience during your day on the farm.

-Some of Our Happy Customers!
+Some of our Happy Customers!

 Things to Know Before Your Visit

-We also host Field Trip days where elementary school children can learn about pollinators, what makes crops grow, and life on the farm.
+We host Field Trip days where elementary school children can learn about pollinators, what makes crops grow, and life on the farm.
 We hope to foster an interest in science and agriculture through a day of hands-on learning and outdoor fun.